HOW TO KILL JAPANESE KNOTWEED

 Japanese knotweed is also susceptible to other chemicals like triclopyr and picloram.
 However, glyphosate is often the preferred choice for domestic use due to its suitability for use near water.

-While herbicides are an effective means of eradicating Japanese knotweed, their use should be limited to areas destined to become lawns or flower beds, do not use herbicides on areas that will one day become your vegetable garden.
+While weed killers are an effective means of destroying Japanese knotweed, their use should be limited to areas destined to become lawns or flower beds, do not use them on areas that will one day become your vegetable garden.

 We can help provide a solution that lasts.